-If you are planning any kind of excavation or construction that you think may be on or near the pipeline, always dial before you dig by calling 1100.
+If you are planning any kind of excavation or construction that you think may be on or near the pipeline, always contact Before You Dig Australia by clicking here.

 Tampering with a gas meter is illegal, and potentially exposes people to the risk of a gas explosion, serious injury or even death.
 Those who tamper with gas meters not only put themselves at risk, but also other occupants of that property, neighbours and members of the general public.
 It is also illegal to ask, pay or allow someone else to tamper with your meter.

 Gas meter tampering is a criminal offence.
 Members of the public who tamper with their own or other people’s meters are guilty of an offence and so liable for prosecution.
 If convicted of an offence under the Gas Safety Act they may be liable to pay a fine of 40 penalty points (200 penalty points for a business) of which the 2017 value is $6,343 ($31,714 for a business).
 In addition, offenders may have their gas service permanently removed.

 The method of interfering with the meter varies but in all cases such activity is illegal and dangerous.
 By law, only TGN representatives and Registered Gas Installers are authorised to work on natural gas meters and gas pipework.
 By tampering with a meter, unauthorised people are not just putting their own safety at risk, but the safety of their families, neighbours and the general public.